Why did we create DogsZone?

 Q. What happens if an aggressive dog joins the daycare?
 Am I putting my dog at risk?

 A. All dogs are carefully assessed before they join DogsZone.
 We gather as much information as possible about the dog from the owner, and every dog is vetted before they are allowed to play.
-We do not believe there are bad dogs, but we do acknowledge that some dogs do have behavioural problems.
+We do not believe there are bad dogs, but we do acknowledge that some dogs do have behavioural problems in certain environments or situations.
 Our priority is to provide a safe environment for your pet.
 We will not accept aggressive dogs into our daycare, and we reserve the right to refuse entry to any dog for whatever reason we deem necessary.

 Q. Will my dog receive food and water during their stay at DogsZone?